 How WooCommerce works:

-To start running online store with WooCommerce, you will have to do more than just sign up, like you would for a Shopify account.
-In order to build a store through WordPress and WooCommerce, you will have to:1.
+To start running an online store with WooCommerce, you will have to do more than just sign up, like you would for a Shopify account.
+To build a store through WordPress and WooCommerce, you will have to:1.
 Buy a domain name.

 2. Select a web hosting plan from a website hosting service, like Bluehost.

 6. Add products to your store.